ashakoen/next-js-flux1-replicate/README.md

 # Replicate Image Generator

-Replicate Image Generator is a web application that allows users to generate images using the FlUX.1 image generation models (dev, pro and schnell versions) hosted on Replicate.
+Replicate Image Generator is a web application that allows users to generate images using the FlUX.1 image generation models (dev, pro, pro-ultra and schnell versions) hosted on Replicate.
 Additionally, images may be generated using both Recraft v3 models (image and SVG).
 This project is built with Next.js to provide a user-friendly interface for image generation.

 ![flux-image-creator](public/flux-image-creator.png)
 ![flux-image-creator-update1](public/ashakoen-flux-image-creator-updates-101324-1.png)